Should Your Child See a Doctor?

 - Severe rashes have areas of red skin.
 In some areas, the skin may become raw or even bleed.

 - Pink rashes are not painful, but raw ones can be very painful.
-This can lead crying and poor sleep.
+This can lead to crying and poor sleep.

 Prevention of Recurrent Diaper Rash